 If you’re not a natural writer or photographer, consider your team’s skills set.
 Do you have a creative marketer who can write your entry or someone who’s good with photography who can capture the images you need?

 10. There’s Still Time to Achieve Your Top 100 Goals for 2021 If You Start Now

 Want to take your business to the next level?
 Why not take the tips you learned from this year’s NAMM U sessions and incorporate them into your business?

 Bottom line, you’ll never win if you don’t enter!
-And who knows?
-Maybe you’ll be one of the dealers on stage accepting an award at Summer NAMM!
 Be sure to enter your store now!